-They don’t need an “experiment” to confirm what anybody of drinking age learns all too quickly, that there’s “tipsy” and fun, “cute” drunk, “sloppy” (sentimental) drunk and “mean” drunk.
+They don’t need an “experiment” to confirm what anybody of drinking age learns all too quickly — there’s “tipsy” and fun, “cute” drunk, “sloppy” (sentimental) inebriated and “mean” drunk.

-They can see it in their students, teenagers who cut loose with a drinking-game/sprint around a local lake which inevitably gets out of hand with pranks and general drunk-and-disorderly (vomiting) excess.
+They can see it in their students, teenagers who cut loose with a drinking-game/sprint around a local lake which invariably gets out of hand with pranks and general drunk-and-disorderly (vomiting) excess.

-And youngest member, psychology teacher Nikolaj (Magnus Millang), the father overwhelmed by the brood back home whose birthday the other three have gathered to celebrate.
+And then there’s the y gooungest member, psychology teacher Nikolaj (Magnus Millang), the father overwhelmed by the brood back home whose birthday the other three have gathered to celebrate.
 He sees sad, burnt-out history teacher Martin in need of an intervention.
 Instead, Nikolaj quotes this Norwegian psychological theorist Finn Skårderud who has the notion humans are naturally alcohol-deprived, that our optimum BAC (blood alcohol content) is .05% off.
 That’s how he gets “Not tonight, I’m driving” Martin to drink with them.

 After all, what harm is there in “Another Round?”